Fat Pirate Casino

 Rachael Davies’s case exposes another predatory tactic.
 When she requested self-exclusion due to gambling harm, customer service:

-1. Asked intrusive questions about her reasons
+1. Asked intrusive questions about her reasons for wanting to stop

 2. Offered “VIP bonuses” and “cashback deals” to continue playing

-3. Delayed account closure for 48 hours
+3. Delayed account closure for 48 hours during which she could still deposit

 4. Voided her pending withdrawal under false “bonus abuse” claims